DevExpress/devextreme-demos/JSDemos/Demos/NumberBox/Formatting/description.md

-Use the [format](/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#format) property to specify the currency, accounting, percent, and other formats of the NumberBox value.
+Use the [format](/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#format) property to specify the currency, accounting, percentage, and other NumberBox formats.

 The format property can accept the following value types: